daveyarwood/blog.djy.io/src/_drafts/how-i-deploy-my-personal-projects.md

 {% include JB/setup %}

 Just for fun, here is a quick run-down of how I deploy my personal projects.
-If you're reading this and you have some personal projects of your own that you might like to deploy, then hopefully some part of this will be helpful to you.
+If you're reading this and you have projects of your own that you might like to deploy, then hopefully some part of this will be helpful to you.

 # Domains and DNS